alvarobmp/SOC-L1-Learning-Path---TryHackMe-Free-Resources/README.md

 - 📄 **Ley 30096 (Ley de Delitos Informáticos)** — Understanding this law gives you a local differentiator when documenting cases and writing incident reports.
 Reference it in your GitHub write-ups.
 - 🏦 **Banking sector focus** — Phases 2 and 5 directly target this environment.
 - 🐧 **Red Hat / Linux background** — Phases 3 and 4 will move faster for you than for most candidates.
 Use this to produce better write-ups and position yourself as the Linux specialist on any blue team.

 ---

-> 💡 **Tip for LinkedIn:** When you complete each phase, post a brief write-up with the room name, what you practiced, and how it connects to your current work experience.
-Consistency over 6 phases is more powerful than one big post.

----